WORKSHOP SERIES

 date: june 27th at 18:00 CET | duration: 2.5 hours

-understanding sand is not dissimilar to the experience of trying to tightly hold it in our hands; the stronger our grasp and certainties about it, the more it slips through our fingers. sand is matter that challenges and erodes the social constructions and scaffolding with which design(ing) often manifests, and is predicated on.
-In this workshop, we will sit with the uncertainty + malleability that sand challenges us to think through, opening up questions about how to collaborate instead of “use” materials in a creative practice.
+understanding sand is not dissimilar to the experience of trying to tightly hold it in our hands; the stronger our grasp and certainties about it, the more it slips through our fingers. sand is matter that challenges and erodes the social constructions and scaffolding with which design(ing) often manifests, and is predicated on. in this workshop, we will sit with the uncertainty + malleability that sand challenges us to think through, opening up questions about how to collaborate instead of “use” materials in a creative practice.

 thinking-with: Ariella Azoulay, Stacy Alaimo, Robert Macfarlane, Donna Haraway, William Cronon